jeckajecka/jcaawebsite/README.md

-# jcaawebsite
+# JCAA TECHNOLOGY OFFICIAL WEBSITE

-#making this to the team online team visiblility.
+  #Making this to the team online team visiblility.